Efficient Dictionary Learning with Switch Sparse Autoencoders: Related Work

 \subsection{Mixture of Expert Models}

 In a standard deep learning model, every parameter is used for every input.
-An alternative approach is conditional computation, where only a subset of the parameters are active depending on the input, allowing models with more parameters without the commensurate increase in computational cost. \cite{shazeer2017outrageously} introduce the Sparsely-Gated Mixture-of-Experts (MoE) layer, the first general purpose conditional computation architecture.
+An alternative approach is conditional computation, where only a subset of the parameters are active depending on the input, allowing models with more parameters without the commensurate increase in computational cost. \cite{jacobs1991adaptive} propose to train multiple networks, where each network is dedicated to a disjoint subset of all possible inputs.
+Since this seminal work on mixture-of-experts, significant follow-up work has been dedicated to exploring different architectures and configurations \citep{jordan1994hierarchical, tresp2000mixtures, collobert2001parallel, rasmussen2001infinite, aljundi2017expert}. \cite{shazeer2017outrageously} introduce the Sparsely-Gated Mixture-of-Experts (MoE) layer, the first general purpose conditional computation architecture component.
 A Mixture-of-Experts layer consists of (1) a set of expert networks and (2) a routing network that determines which experts should be active on a given input. \cite{shazeer2017outrageously} use MoE to scale LSTMs to 137 billion parameters, surpassing the performance of previous dense models on language modeling and machine translation benchmarks.
 Building on this work, \cite{fedus2022switch} introduce the Switch layer, a simplification to the MoE layer which routes to just a single expert and thereby decreases computational cost and increases training stability. \cite{fedus2022switch} use Switch layers in place of MLP layers to scale transformers to over a trillion parameters.
 Recent state of the art language models have used MoE layers, including Mixtral 8x7B \citep {jiang2024mixtral} and Grok-1 \citep{grokmodelcard}.
 To the best of our knowledge, we are the first to apply conditional computation to training SAEs.